-At Nelson Law Group, we are committed to providing women, men and families the representation they need after an employer has discriminated against them or harassed them because of pregnancy or a family responsibility.
-We serve clients throughout San Mateo, California, and surrounding areas.
+At Nelson Law Group, I am committed to providing women, men and families the representation they need after an employer has discriminated against them or harassed them because of pregnancy or a family responsibility.
+I am employment law attorney Robert Nelson and I serve clients throughout San Mateo, California, and surrounding areas.

 What Is ‘Family Responsibility’ Discrimination?